 Card companies demanded large fees for digitizing credit cards, and phone companies blocked the service because they viewed it as a competitor to their own mobile payment options.
 And to make matters worse, Google Wallet required a specific technology to work, which phone manufacturers were sluggish to install.

-It is estimated that Google lost somewhere around $300 million on this catastrophe.
+They estimate that Google lost somewhere around $300 million in this catastrophe.
 But it all could have been avoided if they had patiently negotiated and worked with other industries to release this innovative idea in unison.